-WARNINGS/PRECAUTIONS: This medicinal product is subject to additional monitoring.
-Arenal function: Deferasirox has been studied only in patients with baseline serum creatinine within the age-appropriate normal range.
+WARNINGS/PRECAUTIONS: • This medicinal product is subject to additional monitoring. •Renal function: Deferasirox has been studied only in patients with baseline serum creatinine within the age-appropriate normal range.
 It is recommended that serum creatinine be assessed in duplicate before initiating therapy.
-Creatinine clearance, serum creatinine and/or plasma cystatin C levels should be monitored prior to therapy. weekly in first month after initiation or modification of therapy with EXJADE® and monthly thereafter.
+Creatinine clearance, serum creatinine and/or plasma cystatin C levels should be monitored prior to therapy, weekly in first month after initiation or modification of therapy with EXJADE® and monthly thereafter.
 Patients with pre-existing renal conditions and patients who are receiving medicinal products that depress renal function may be more at risk of complications.
-Care should be taken to maintain adequate hydration in patients who develop diarrhoea or vomiting.
+Care should be taken to maintain adequate hydration in patients who develop diarrhoea or voriting.
 Due to chances of metabolic acidiosis, in patients where acid-base imbalance is a known complication like diarrhea, renal impairment or renal tubulopathy (Fanconi's syndrome), acid-base balance should be monitored.
 Interruption of EXJADE therapy should be considered in patients who develop metabolic acidosis.
 Dose reduction or interruption may also considered if abnormalities occur in levels of markers of renal tubular function and/or as clinically indicated.
 Renal tubulopathy has been mainly reported in children and adolescents with beta-thalassaemia treated with EXJADE.
-Patients should be referred to a renal specialist, and further specialised investigations may be considered if serum creatinine remains significantly elevated and persistent abnormality in another marker of renal function. + Hepatic function: Postmarketing cases of hepatic failure have been reported.
-Monitoring of serum transaminases, bilirubin and alkaline phosphatase: before the initiation of treatment, every 2 weeks during the first month and monthly thereafter.
+Patients should be referred to a renal specialist, and further specialised investigations may be considered if serum creatinine remains significantly elevated and persistent abnormality in another marker of renal function. • Hepatic function: Postmarketing cases of hepatic failure have been reported.
+Monitoring of serum transaminases, bilirubin and alkaline phosphatase; before the initiation of treatment, every 2 weeks during the first month and monthly thereafter.
 EXJADE® should be interrupted if persistent and progressive unattributable increase in serum transaminases levels.
-Not recommended in patients with severe hepatic impairment. ◆ Gastrointestinal: Upper gastrointestinal ulceration and haemorrhage have been reported in patients, including children and adolescents.
+Not recommended in been reported in patients, including children and adolescents.
 Multiple ulcers have been observed in some patients.
 There have been rare reports of fatal GI haemorrhages, especially in elderly patients who had advanced hematologic malignancies and/or low platelet counts.
-Caution in patients with platelet counts <50 x 109/L. +Skin disorders: EXJADE® should be interrupted if severe rash develops.
-Blood disorders + There have been post-marketing reports of leukopenia, thrombocytopenia or to a higher frequency of adverse reactions. • Monthly monitoring of serum ferritin is recommended to assess patient's response to therapy. • Not recommended in patients with short life expectancy (e.g. high risk myelodysplastic syndrome) especially when co-morbidities could increase the risk of adverse events.
+Caution in patients with platelet counts <50 x 10/L. + Skin disorders: EXJADE should be interrupted if severe rash develops.
+Blood disorders

+There have been post-marketing reports of leukopenia, thrombocytopenia or pancytopenia (or accravation of these cytopenias) and of accravated anaemia in patients treated serum ferritin is recommended to assess patient's response to therapy. + Not recommended in patients with short life expectancy (e.g. high risk myelodysplastic syndrome) especially when co-morbidities could increase the risk of adverse events.
 Monitor cardiac function in patients with severe iron overload during long term treatment with EXJADE®.
-As a general precaution, in paediatric patients with transfusional iron overload, monitor body weight, height and sexual development.
-Hypersensitivity reactions Discontinue if severe hypersensitivity reaction occurs. +Vision and hearing Recommended ophthalmological/audiological testing before start of treatment and annually.
-In patients who develop unexplained cytopenia consider interruption of treatment.
-Should not be used during pregnancy unless clearly necessary.
-Not recommended when breast-feeding.
-Caution when driving or operating machinery.
-Product contains lactose.

-Exiade may decrease the efficacy of hormonal contraceptives.
+As a general precaution, in paediatric patients with transfusional iron overload, monitor body weight, height and sexual development. +Hypersensitivity reactions Discontinue if severe hypersensitivity reaction occurs. + Vision and hearing Recommended ophthalmological/audiological testing before start of treatment and annually. + In patients who develop unexplained cytopenia consider interruption of treatment. + Should not be used during pregnancy unless clearly necessary.♦ Not recommended when breast-feeding. ♦ Caution when driving or operating machinery.♦ Product contains lactose. • Exiade may decrease the efficacy of hormonal contraceptives.
 Women of childbearing potential are recommended to use additional or alternative non hormonal methods of contraception when using EXJADE.
-INTERACTIONS: